lukmalilyas/certbot-s3front/README.md

 Follow the screen prompts and you should end up with the certificate in your distribution.
 It may take a couple minutes to update.

+Alternatively you can run `script.sh` by replacing the placeholders with the correct values to automate the entire process.

 ### Automate renewal